 The SOLO will disrupt the EV market because it’s a single seated vehicle.
 Many people want a motorcycle-like vehicle with superior safety and protection from rainfall.

-Electrameccanica will deliver its first SOLO preorders in mid-2021 and the company plans to build its own US factory in either Phoenix (AZ) or Nashville (TN).
+Electrameccanica will deliver its first SOLO preorders in mid-2021 and the company plans to build its own US factory in Phoenix (AZ).

 The company is focusing on the West Coast USA but will expand across North America in the future.